Central Electric flipped the switch in Dec. 2015 on the new community solar project for co-op members and the surrounding community.

 Click here for more information.

 Central Electric has joined other utilities across N.C. to offer a renewable energy alternative called NC GreenPower.
+NC GreenPower passes contributions to secure either renewable energy generation or carbon offset mitigation.
+They are dedicated to providing benefits to all 100 North Carolina counties by creating opportunities for renewable energy and carbon offset producers.
+They work with generators of solar energy, wind power, small-scale hydro power, biomass energy and carbon offsets in all parts of the state to support projects for North Carolina.
 The program operates upon voluntary participation by members who elect to contribute at least $4 a month on their utility bill to help support a cleaner environment through electricity produced from renewable resources.